testpatchesorg/qubership-workflow-hub/README.md

 The workflow will check pull request title if it follows [Conventional Commits](conventionalcommits.org) strategy.

-More info on underlying Github action can be found here [Semantic Pull Request](https://github.com/amannn/action-semantic-pull-request).
+More info on underlying GitHub action can be found here [Semantic Pull Request](https://github.com/amannn/action-semantic-pull-request).

 ---